40K & Astra Militarum Glossary

 This Astra Militarum Glossary will gradually be populated as the Astra Militarum Getting Started series is published.
 Words in bold below are terms that are contained in the Glossary.

 If you think I got something wrong or missed an important term then please get in touch via; Facebook, Twitter, Reddit or email me at trooper@ the domain of this blog.

 The act of creating a list of units and their upgrades to play a game of Warhammer 40,000 with.
 This can be done on paper or with an app such as BattleScribe or on the Official Warhammer 40,000 App.

 Mankind’s main fighting force in Warhammer 40,000.
-Billions of people are drafted into the Asta Militarum each day and billions day each day.
+Billions of people are drafted into the Asta Militarum each day, yes billions.